Felix Frankfurter: Founding ACLU

-Adviser to President Roosevelt
+Advisor to President Roosevelt

 Following the inauguration of Franklin D. Roosevelt in 1933, Frankfurter quickly became a trusted and loyal adviser to the new president.
 Frankfurter was considered to be liberal and advocated progressive legislation.
 He argued against the economic plans of Raymond Moley, Adolf Berle and Rexford Tugwell, while recognizing the need for major changes to deal with the inequalities of wealth distribution that had led to the devastating nature of the Great Depression.

 Frankfurter successfully recommended many bright young lawyers toward public service with the New Deal administration; they became known as "Felix's Happy Hot Dogs".
 Among the most notable of these were Thomas Corcoran, Donald Hiss and Alger Hiss, and Benjamin Cohen.
 He moved to Washington, D.C., commuting back to Harvard for classes, but felt that he was never fully accepted within government circles.
 He worked closely with Louis Brandeis, lobbying for political activities suggested by Brandeis.
 He declined a seat on the Supreme Judicial Court of Massachusetts and, in 1933, the position of Solicitor General of the United States.

 Long an anglophile, Frankfurter had studied at Oxford University in 1920.
 In 1933–34 he returned to act as visiting Eastman professor in the faculty of Law.

-A 1935 newspaper article describes the happy hot dogs as:
+A 1935 newspaper article describes the Happy Hot Dogs as: